 The Asia-Pacific Science, Technology and Society Network (APSTSN) formed in late 2008.
-It offers a new regional identity for STS scholars to complement their local, national and sub-regional STS networks.
-In following UN conventions, APSTSN members are typically researchers within Australasia, Southeast and East Asia, and Oceania; or researchers outside the region conducting research within it.
-The APSTSN focuses on developing collaborative networks and collegial relationships through a biennial meeting and other events.
-For members there is also an online directory of members, a google group and an e-newsletter.
+It offers an Asia-Pacific regional identity for STS scholars to complement their local, national and sub-regional STS networks, which recognizes the Asia-Pacific as the third largest grouping of STS scholars outside Europe and the USA.
+In following UN conventions, APSTSN members are typically STS researchers in Australasia, Southeast and East Asia, and Oceania; or researchers outside the region conducting research within it.
+The APSTSN focuses on developing collaborative networks and collegial relationships through a biennial meeting, and other events and initiatives For members there is also a google group email and an e-newsletter.
 There are no formal membership criteria or fees.
-With over 230 members, current membership hails from Aotearoa New Zealand, Australia, China, Indonesia, Japan, Republic of Korea, Singapore, Taiwan, The Philippines and Vietnam, as well as over 20 members from outside the region.
-Governance is provided by the Convenor and a regionally representative Steering Committee, supported by an International Advisory Board.
+With over 500 members, current membership hails from Aotearoa/New Zealand, Australia, China, Indonesia, Japan, Republic of Korea, Singapore, Taiwan, The Philippines and Vietnam, as well as over 20 members from outside the region.
+Governance is provided by the Convenor and a regionally representative Steering Group.

 According to the APSTSN Strategic Plan, which provides the organisational blueprint for the APSTSN, the aims of the APSTSN are: